 A geoscientist studies the earth's composition, structure, and other physical aspects of the earth.
-He or she may search for natural resources like groundwater, metals, and petroleum, or help environmental scientists clean up and preserve the environment.
+They may search for natural resources like groundwater, metals, and petroleum, or help environmental scientists clean up and preserve the environment.
 Someone working in this field may also be called a geologist or geophysicist.

 - According to the Bureau of Labor Statistics, as of May 2017, geoscientists earned a median annual salary of $89,850 per year.